Olive-backed Pipit

 OVERVIEW

-Initially unsure about submitting the record due to its extreme rarity, a chance discovery of a photograph at the British Birds office some years later, led to it being submitted, with acceptance some thirty years after the event.
+Initially unsure about submitting the record due to its extreme rarity, a chance discovery of a photograph at the British Birds office some years later, led to it being submitted, with acceptance as the first British record some thirty years after the event.

 RECORD